 The Board of Trustees of Southeastern Community College and the Board of Education for Columbus County Schools have established an early college high school on the campus of Southeastern Community College to provide the opportunity for students to be concurrently enrolled in high school and college courses.
 Students in this five-year program will work toward completing an associate's degree while completing their high school diploma.
 Students must apply for entry into this program during their eighth grade year.
-Application is made to Southeastern Early College High School.
-Individuals interested in Southeastern Early College High School should contact the principal.
+Application is made to Columbus Career & College Academy.
+Individuals interested in Columbus Career & College Academy should contact the principal at 910-642-7141, ext.
+422.